Are You Losing Hair?

 Why Capillus is Preferred over Laser Combs and Domes

 There are other laser options on the market that range from handheld combs that you have to use regular to actively brush hair for the specified treatment time to astronaut-looking domes.
 They can range in number lasers from 7 to 82.
 The reason why customers and physicians prefer Capillus is because it is so easy to use and does not cause shame while using.
 It is a discreet dome that fits underneath a hat so you can wear at home, driving to work, or doing daily chores around the house.
 It does not disrupt your schedule because you can wear it while you carry out other activities.
 It is not messy nor does it require any active application by the user.
 You can compare it to other devices on the market below.

-HairMax™ Laser Combs.
-A wearable laser cap has several advantages over traditional laser combs for hair loss.
-HairMax manufactures several hair loss laser combs, none of which are capable of covering the entire scalp at once.
+HairMax™ Laser Bands & Combs.
+A wearable laser cap has several advantages over traditional laser combs and Cinderella-type headbands for hair loss.
+HairMax manufactures several hair loss laser combs and a headband, none of which are capable of covering the entire scalp at once.
 Patients who use HairMax lasercombs for hair loss must actively comb their hair one section at a time, receiving only a small fraction of laser energy compared to a full-fitting laser cap.
 Patients often discontinue use long before a laser comb can make a difference, ultimately rendering this type of laser therapy ineffective.

 iGrow Hair Growth System.
 The bulky construction of the iGrow Hair Growth System lacks mobility, coverage, and aesthetics compared to the discrete design of the 82.
-With just 51 LED lasers, the iGrow laser helmet falls short of providing the coverage and power output many adults require when preventing the progression of hair loss.
+With just 21 lasers & 30 LEDs, the iGrow laser helmet falls short of providing the coverage and power output many adults require when preventing the progression of hair loss.